benthecoder/blog/posts/burnoutsociety.md

 - Cartesian doubt has taken the place of wonder
 - Whatever is floating, inconspicuous, or fleeting reveals itself only to deep, contemplative attention.
 - in a contemplative state, one steps outside oneself and immerses oneself in the surroundings
-- Paul Cezanne , master of deep, contemplative attention could "see the fragrance of things".
+- Paul Cezanne, master of deep, contemplative attention could "see the fragrance of things".
 His contemplative mode of observing a landscape as a kind of externalization or de-interiorization "The landscape thinks itself in me" "and I amn its consciousness"
 - Without contemplative composure, the gaze errs restlessly and finds expression for nothing
 - art is "expressive action"
 - Nietzshe: human life ends in deadly hyperactivity when every contemplative element is driven out